Full time (3 years)

 Watch: The Bachelor of Health Science (Nutritional and Dietetic Medicine) contains more than 40% of clinical or practical subjects.

-Experience Endeavour's Wellnation Clinic first-hand.
-Book in to see one of our students at your local clinic.
+Experience Endeavour's Wellness Clinic first-hand.
+Book in to see one of our students at your

 Graduates of the Bachelor of Health Science (Nutritional and Dietetic Medicine) may apply for membership with the following professional associations.